|Categories for the next competition:||Violin|

 To enable young violinists from all over the world to have an equally enriching and stimulating environment, he founded:

-Having been hosted in Folkstone in the UK, Boulogne sur Mer in France, London in the UK, Cardiff in Wales, UK, Oslo in Norway and Bejingin China, the competition has always attracted some of the most promising young violinists from all over the globe.
-In 2014 for the first time the competition was held in the US (Austin, Texas).
-Many of its prize winners have embarked on successful international careers.
+Having been hosted in Folkstone (UK), Boulogne sur Mer (France), London (UK), Cardiff (Wales, UK), Oslo (Norway), Bejing (China), Austin, Texas (USA), and most recently again in London (UK) in 2016 to celebrate the centenary of Lord Menuhin’s birth, the Competition has always attracted some of the most promising young violinists from all over the globe and many of its prizewinners have embarked on successful international careers.

 - 23 September 2016 Lunchtime recital at the Muziekgebouw Eindhoven with Se Tcoi